ystamaritq/work-day-scheduler/README.md

 This project hosts the source code for my Work Day Scheduler.
 A simple calendar application that allows the user to save events for each hour of the day.

-### The following animation demonstrates the application functionality:
+### The following image demonstrates the application functionality:

 ![work-day-scheduler](./assets/img/ex1.png)